-There are many factors which have impacted, and continue to impact, our revenues.
-These factors include, but are not limited to: foreign currency translation, acquisitions, general conditions of the oil and gas related industries, competitive industry pricing, the effects of fuel prices on our fuel recovery fees, and the level of emergency response projects.
+There are many factors which have impacted and continue to impact our revenues.
+These factors include, but are not limited to: overall industrial activity, general conditions of the energy related industries, competitive industry pricing, the effects of fuel prices on our fuel recovery fees, acquisitions, the level of emergency response projects and foreign currency translation.